JulianGarneau/Hybrid_Assembly_Short_and_Pacbio_Long_Reads/README.md

 ### Table of contents (main steps of the procedure)

-1. Converting the pacbio files format to fastq files (if you needed.
+1. Converting the pacbio files format to fastq files (If needed.
 Often they are already provided as FASTQ format so you can skip this part)
 2. Read subsampling and filtering
 3. Assembling the genome(s) with unicycler